kimengu-david/pesapy/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-pesapy is an unofficial M-Pesa API wrapper.
-Its saves you all the hardwork and pain\
+pesapy is an M-Pesa API wrapper that saves you all the hardwork and pain\
 that most developers go through when intergrating the [Safaricom M-Pesa](https://developer.safaricom.co.ke/) API into their systems.\
-This library does all the hardwork for you and exposes a simple interface that easy to use and\
+This library does all the hardwork for you and exposes a simple interface that is easy to use and\
 makes your code clean and maintainable.

 _M-Pesa is Africa's largest mobile money platform with more than 40 million users \